I. J. Good

 was a British mathematician who worked as a cryptologist at Bletchley Park with Alan Turing.
 After the Second World War, Good continued to work with Turing on the design of computers and Bayesian statistics at the University of Manchester.
-Good moved to the United States where he was professor at Virginia Tech.
+Good moved to the United States where he was a professor at Virginia Tech.

 He was born Isadore Jacob Gudak to a Polish Jewish family in London.
 He later anglicised his name to Irving John Good and signed his publications "I. J. Good."

-An originator of the concept now known as "intelligence explosion," Good served as consultant on supercomputers to Stanley Kubrick, director of the 1968 film 2001: A Space Odyssey.
+An originator of the concept known as the intelligence explosion, Good served as consultant on supercomputers to Stanley Kubrick, director of the 1968 film 2001: A Space Odyssey.

 Life

 Good was born Isadore Jacob Gudak to Polish Jewish parents in London.
 His father was a watchmaker, who later managed and owned a successful fashionable jewellery shop, and was also a notable Yiddish writer writing under the pen name of Moshe Oved.
 Good was educated at the Haberdashers' Aske's Boys' School, at the time in Hampstead in northwest London, where, according to Dan van der Vat, Good effortlessly outpaced the mathematics curriculum.

 Good studied mathematics at Jesus College, Cambridge, graduating in 1938 and winning the Smith's Prize in 1940.
 He did research under G. H. Hardy and Abram Besicovitch before moving to Bletchley Park in 1941 on completing his doctorate.